-Technically, Intraknit base layers are just more 100-percent Merino wool next-to-skins touting the hoorahs of odor-control and thermoregulation — and this category is already stocked with heavy hitters like Icebreaker, Patagonia, and Arc’teryx.
-But 10 years of development and a new knitting strategy used in haute couture fashion could make this new base layer the best … like, ever.
+Technically, Intraknit base layers are just more 100% Merino wool next-to-skins that tout the joys of odor-control and thermoregulation wool.
+This category is already stocked with heavy hitters like Icebreaker, Patagonia, and Arc’teryx.
+But what you won’t see on Intraknit’s label is the 10 years of development it took to make Intraknit a reality.

-The Manual was one of the firsts to receive an Intraknit base layer, so we took it for a freezing run to see whether all the hype was deserved.
+The Manual set out to put all the hype to the test.
+We were one of the first to receive an Intraknit base layer, so we took it for a freezing run to see whether it’s worth the investment.
+Did we “push past just going far and feeling good” to “venture beyond?” as Smartwool says the base layer will inspire?

 First Impression: “Meh”